 The Zucker School of Medicine at Hofstra/Northwell building consists of 113,000 square feet of high-tech learning, laboratory, meeting, and office space.
-On campus, students have access to all the resources they need to succeed - excellent library services with online and print collections; fitness, recreation, and dining facilities; arts and culture; and extensive wired and wireless internet access, including the only Internet2 connection among private colleges on Long Island.
+On campus, students have access to all the resources they need to succeed - excellent library services with online and print collections; fitness, recreation, and dining facilities; arts and culture; and extensive wired and wireless internet access.

 An ultramodern, environmentally conscious facility, the Zucker School of Medicine at Hofstra/Northwell has evolved into an epicenter for numerous academic, industry, local, and national events.
-From the 2016 presidential debate at Hofstra to professional conferences and community forums, the Zucker School of Medicine is the pulse of many important gatherings and discussions focused on generating positive energy, innovation, and change.
+From the 2016 presidential debate at Hofstra, to professional conferences and community forums, the Zucker School of Medicine is the pulse of many important gatherings and discussions focused on generating positive energy, innovation, and change.